-It's not just about stepping out of the ring as an exhibitor and back into it as a judge.
+It's not just about stepping out of the ring as an exhibitor and back into it as a Judge.
 Experience is built in layers added over time.
 Become involved in as many aspects of the dog game as you can - there's a wealth of activities that may interest you.
 You will be serving the community and you will be adding to your experiential base.

-How about a bit of Ring Stewarding?
-Most Clubs are in dire need of people willing to serve as Ring Stewards, so volunteer your services at an Open show, get some experience in this field and move on towards serving at Championship shows.
-You will be doing compulsory Ring Stewardship modules during the course of your judging studies, but the experience you gain at this level will put you in good stead for your judging studies ahead.
+How about a bit of ring stewarding?
+Most clubs are in dire need of people willing to serve as Ring Stewards, so volunteer your services at an open show, get some experience in this field and move on towards serving at championship shows.
+You will be doing compulsory ring stewardship modules during the training course, but the experience you gain at this level will put you in good stead for your judging studies ahead.

-How about serving on a Club committee to experience what it takes to organise a show?
-Are you a member of a Club, specifically a Specialist or Group Club?
+How about serving on a club committee to experience what it takes to organise a show?
+Are you a member of a club, specifically a Specialist or Group Club?
 Connecting with like-minded enthusiasts is a valuable source of learning and experience.